 I always say that the most fantastic thing about hostel life is the people that you meet.
-In the morning at breakfast I met Tatiana and Luciana, fellow travellers from Columbia and Argentina.
-I am thrilled to find so many female solo travellers in Istanbul.
+In the morning at breakfast, I met Tatiana and Luciana, fellow travelers from Columbia and Argentina.
+I am thrilled to find so many female solo travelers in Istanbul.

 We headed past the Blue Mosque and Hagia Sophia towards the Grand Bazaar for some shopping.

 The Grand Bazaar Istanbul is extremely easy to navigate and very safe.
 Having recently been to Marrakech, I noticed a massive difference.
 In Istanbul, you went to get chased and no one will touch you.
 Perhaps I’m still in Morocco mode, but Turkey is much more hassle-free than North Africa.